 If you’re on Fashion TikTok or Instagram, you’ve likely seen the Sir Aries dress.
-Since the Australian label launched the silk gown, marked by a lace cut-out detailing on the front, in 2019, it has taken over social media feeds, with the internet’s most fashion-forward hailing it the It dress of the moment.
-IRL, celebrities like Vanessa Hudgens, Lily Aldridge, and Whitney Port have all sported the style.
-While the black dress remains the most searched-for item on Sir’s website, the style now comes in a variety of colours, from a rich brown and navy to a summery peach and yellow.
-In particular, the dress has become a fixture on the wedding circuit, both as a bridesmaid and a wedding guest favourite.
-Starting this week, prepare for the style to be even more ubiquitous as Sir has launched two new Aries iterations: a halter gown and a mini dress.
+Since the Australian label launched the silk gown, marked by a lace cut-out detailing on the front, in 2019, it has taken over social media feeds, with internet’s most fashion-forward hailing it the It dress; IRL, celebrities like Vanessa Hudgens, Lily Aldrige, and Whitney Port have sported the style.
+While the black dress remains the most searched for item on Sir’s website, the style now comes in a variety of colors, from a rich brown and navy to a summer-y peach and yellow.
+In particular, the dress has become a fixture on the wedding circuit, both as a bridesmaid and a wedding guest favorite.
+Starting this week, prepare for the style to be even more ubiquitous as Sir has launched two new Aries iterations: a halter gown and mini dress.

 “The Aries Gown has consistently been a bestseller since we introduced it to our range.
 It's the style we have re-cut the most, and it sells out almost immediately every time,” Sophie Coote and Nikki Campbell, Sir’s co-founders and creative directors, told Refinery29 over email.
 “The timeless yet modern nature has allowed it to become a wardrobe essential for so many… It can be easily dressed up or down making it a perfect wedding guest option.”

-In preparation for the upcoming wedding season, we tried the Aries Sir halter gown to see how it compares to the original — and to test its versatility.
+In preparation for the upcoming holidays and the next wedding season, we tried the Aries Sir halter gown to see how it compares to the original — and to test its versatility.
 Ahead, our thoughts.

 While I didn’t think that the dress needed any improvements, I love that the thicker straps got switched for a slimmer neckline that gives the dress a slightly more formal look and feel, while still maintaining the effortless silhouette and movement from the waist down.